serverguyken/ServerGuyKen/README.md

 # Linux and Windows System Administrator
 ## About Me

 Dedicated system administration professiona and Full Stack Web Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
-Troubleshoot, resolve and document user help requests for desktop, laptop, mobile, network and peripheral problems.
+Front end and backend development, Troubleshoot, resolve and document user help requests for desktop, laptop, mobile, network and peripheral problems.
 (804) 712-8812 kehindeakinsanya70@gmail.com

 # SKILLS